Peavey Vypyr X2 Review

 Sound quality was good if you are practicing or writing songs you want to capture.
 But we wouldn’t recommend recording an album.

-With the first use of the Vypyr VIP 2, you will need to select your instrument and amp model.
+With the first use of the Vypyr X2, you will need to select your instrument and amp model.
 Once there, you are sure to quickly realize that this amp sounds pretty good for the money!
 Peavey calls it TransTube which is an analog and digital hybrid design.

 We found that most of the models were quite good, it is a very versatile amp!
 There are a ton of options on this amp and so you will need to spend some time with it.
 But as you tweak, you are sure to unlock many great sounds for weeks!